 Some foods that are found in ketchup, mainly vinegar and sugar, can be made using animal products without them having to appear on the ingredient list.
 The same goes for alcoholic beverages, by the way.

 Some kinds of vinegar are made from white or red wine, for example, which is often filtered through fish bladders, egg whites or gelatin.

-Similarly, the added sugar in ketchup could have been made using animal bone char.
-This is a product usually derived from the bones of cows which are heated up and reduced to their carbon components.
+Similarly, the added refined sugar in ketchup could have been made using animal bone char.
+This is a product usually derived from animal bones that are heated up and reduced to their carbon components.